Grid Fill Tool for Autodesk Maya 2025

 I bookmarked the official homepage for the Maya API, as well as the following sites:

-I eventually opened the Script Editor to test out a few key commands in MEL (Maya Embedded Language) and in Python, to list the currently selected object(s) in the scene:
+I opened the Script Editor to test out a few key commands in MEL (Maya Embedded Language) and in Python, to list the currently selected object(s) in the scene:

 MEL